Dominikwigh/coffee-shop/TESTING.md

     * Underneath the bag icon there is a total cost of all the items in the bag displayed.
     And chnages accordingly.
     * When the bag icon is clicked, the user gets navigated to the shopping bag.
-    * After an item has been added a pop. up window is shown with the quantity of items and total cost.
+    * After an item has been added a pop up window is shown with the quantity of items and total cost.
 ![Bag icon](documentation/bagicon.png)

 ### Home page